 Our students will also participate in more advanced implementations of our Autonomous Drone Challenges (see “The Autonomous Flight of Drones”) putting their new-found vision based control skills into practice.
 In addition to a race/obstacle course and package delivery challenge, students will be introduced to how the “Follow Me” feature of many hobby drone apps work, as well as automatic lane following (“lane assist”) in cars.
 They will also design a flight controller for our Minidrones.

 The material is mathematically advanced but the focus is on practical application.
 It provides students with excellent preparation for interviews for undergraduate STEM subjects and we know students love the live challenges on our competition field!

 * An additional £200 will be required on booking your place if you’d like to take out a drone on loan for the duration of the course.
 To build, manually fly and code.
 This will be refunded provided the drone is returned to us in good order on completion of the course.
-This option is not available to those in countries where drones can’t be imported.

-No Prerequisites.
-However, students applying should be looking to study Maths, Physics, Comp Sci, Engineering or Robotics at top universities.
+Students must first complete Parts 1&2 of “The Autonomous Flight of Drones”.
+It is recommended that students applying should be looking to study Maths, Physics, Comp Sci, Engineering or Robotics at top universities.